Celebrate San Juan in Marbella

 It's not just bonfires and running into the sea though.
 La Noche de San Juan is celebrated slightly differently in each region of Spain and in typical style, Marbella certainly knows how to do it justice!

-Simply sitting on the beach looking out over the Mediterranean Sea with a picnic and your closest friends is our preferred choice to enjoy the evening, wherever you are.
+Simply sitting on the beach looking out over the Mediterranean Sea with a picnic and your closest friends is also one of our preferred choices to enjoy the evening, wherever you are along the coast.
 There is something about San Juan that brings people together.
 It really is amazing to see hundreds of fires burning on the beach at the dead of night, and people running into the sea, all to bring luck to the year ahead.
-One tip though, take a sweater and towel with you, so you have something to dry off and wrap up in.

 Check out our events calendar here for the lowdown on where to go.